moj-analytical-services/iceberg-evaluation/docs/README.md

 Could we improve performance and simplify the PySpark job by making use of Iceberg?

 ---
-## Data Lake Table Formats
+## Data Lake table formats

 - [Table formats](https://www.dremio.com/blog/comparison-of-data-lake-table-formats-apache-iceberg-apache-hudi-and-delta-lake/) abstract groups of data files as a single "table" so we can treat data lakes like databases
 - [Apache Hive](https://hive.apache.org/), the original table format, defines a table as all the files in one or more particular directories
-- [Modern table format](https://www.dremio.com/blog/comparison-of-data-lake-table-formats-apache-iceberg-apache-hudi-and-delta-lake/) ([Apache Hudi](https://hudi.apache.org/), Databrick's [Delta Lake](https://delta.io/), and Apache Iceberg) store additional metadata
+- [Modern table format](https://www.dremio.com/blog/comparison-of-data-lake-table-formats-apache-iceberg-apache-hudi-and-delta-lake/) ([Apache Hudi](https://hudi.apache.org/), Databrick's [Delta Lake](https://delta.io/), and Apache Iceberg) store additional metadata and table statistics
-- Allows query engines to identify relevant data files -> minimise data scans and speed up queries
+- This allows query engines to better identify relevant data files, minimising data scans and speeding up queries

 ---
-## Acid Transactions
+## Other advantages

-Row level changes!

--
--
--
+- Ensures ACID (Atomicity, Consistency, Isolation, Durability) guarantees on more types of transactions, such as inserts, deletes, and updates
+- The option to run these operations concurrently
+- Common workarounds (such as rewriting all the data in all the partitions that need to be changed at the same time and then pointing to the new locations) cause huge data duplication and redundant extract, transform, and load (ETL) jobs

 ---
 ## Why Apache Iceberg?